 FAQs: Hematology Oncology Associates’ Partnership with Asante

 Hematology Oncology Associates (HOA) is partnering with Asante to provide our patients with additional services, such as clinical trials, nurse navigators and better access for covering care for those who are underinsured or uninsured.
-This new partnership goes into effect Jan.
+This new partnership went into effect Jan.
 1, 2022.

 HOA staff will become Asante employees in January, but HOA providers will remain independent.
 Here are answers to some frequently asked questions about what this new partnership will mean.